Douglas Snelling: Early life

-He was born in 1916 in Gravesend, Kent, England Douglas Snelling arrived in Wellington, New Zealand, with his parents in 1926.
-As a teenager, began his own graphic arts and shop window design business in Wanganui.
-In 1937 he travelled to Hollywood, where he freelanced making sketches, and began to emulate Errol Flynn's style.
-He returned to New Zealand in 1938 and became a writer, broadcaster and publicist of new movies and stars from 1938 to 1940.
+He was born on 24 February 1916, the only child of a bootmaker, Albert Edward Snelling, and his wife Ethel May, née Burrage, in Gravesend, Kent, England.
+He arrived in Wellington, New Zealand, with his parents in 1926.

+As a teenager, he began his own graphic arts and shop window design business in Wanganui.
+In 1937, he travelled to Hollywood, where he freelanced making sketches, and began to emulate Errol Flynn's style.

+He returned to New Zealand, in 1938, and became a writer, broadcaster and publicist of new movies and stars, until 1940.